meltano/meltano/docs/src/docs/plugin-management.md

 ---
-description: Learn how to manage your Meltano project's plugins
+description: Learn how to manage your Meltano project's plugins.
 ---

 # Plugin Management